MhmoudGit/griffin/Readme.md

 ```
 This command will create a new project directory with the necessary structure to get started.

+## Create a database
+Make sure to create a postgres database with the same name as the new project's name, or change the config.yaml after project generation

 ## Generate CRUD Code for a Resource
 ```bash
 griffin gen posts title:string body:string